Edit

 module.exports = myCommonAPIAddinFeature;

-The test file, named my-common-api-add-in-feature.test.js is in a subfolder, relative to the location of the add-in code file.
-The following shows the contents of the file.
-Note that the top level property is context, an Office.Context object, so the object that is being mocked is the parent of this property: an Office object.
+The test file, named my-common-api-add-in-feature.test.js, is in a subfolder, relative to the location of the add-in code file.
+The following code shows the contents of the file.
+The top level property is context, an Office.Context object, so the object that is being mocked is the parent of this property: an Office object.
 Note the following about this code:

-• The OfficeMockObject constructor does not add all of the Office enum classes to the mock Office object, so the CoercionType.Text value that is referenced in the add-in method must be added explicitly in the seed object.
+• The OfficeMockObject constructor doesn't add all of the Office enum classes to the mock Office object, so you must add the CoercionType.Text value that is referenced in the add-in method explicitly in the seed object.

-• Because the Office JavaScript library isn't loaded in the node process, the Office object that is referenced in the add-in code must be declared and initialized.
+• Because the Office JavaScript library isn't loaded in the node process, you must declare and initialize the Office object that is referenced in the add-in code.

 const OfficeAddinMock = require("office-addin-mock");